 Find out about sentencing guidelines and how they help judges decide on sentences.
-Judges must follow guidelines unless there are very good reasons - in the interest of justice - not to.
-In such a case, the judge has to give his or her reasons.
+Judges must follow guidelines unless there are very good reasons - in the interests of justice - not to.
+In such cases, the judge has to state these reasons.

-The guidelines for sentencing offences of causing death by driving are available at www.sentencingcouncil.org.uk/crown-court www.gov.uk/government/organisations/parole-board
+www.gov.uk/government/organisations/parole-board

-Find out more about how the Parole Board works to protect the public by risk assessing prisoners to decide whether they can be safely released into the community.
+Find out more about how the Parole Board works to protect the public by carrying out risk assessments on prisoners to decide whether they can be safely released into the community.